shreyansh234/kubernetes-devops-project/README.md

 ## ✨ Key Features

 - Dockerized web application
+- Nginx web server
 - Local Kubernetes cluster using Minikube
 - Kubernetes Deployment
-- 2 Pod replicas
+- 2 application replicas
+- Kubernetes Pods
 - NodePort Service
-- Nginx web server
 - CPU and memory resource configuration
 - Kubernetes YAML configuration
 - Container orchestration
-- Application accessible through browser
+- Application accessible through a web browser

 ---

-## 🎯 What I Learned
+## 📚 What I Learned

 Through this project, I gained practical experience with:

-- Creating Docker containers
+- Creating a Dockerfile
-- Understanding Docker images
+- Building Docker images
+- Running Docker containers
-- Creating a Kubernetes cluster using Minikube
+- Creating a local Kubernetes cluster using Minikube
-- Deploying applications using Kubernetes
+- Deploying an application using Kubernetes
+- Understanding Kubernetes Pods
-- Working with Pods and Deployments
+- Creating Kubernetes Deployments
-- Running multiple replicas
+- Running multiple application replicas
 - Creating Kubernetes Services
-- Using NodePort to expose applications
+- Using NodePort to expose an application
-- Writing Kubernetes YAML files
+- Writing Kubernetes YAML configuration files
 - Using kubectl commands
+- Configuring CPU and memory resources
-- Managing containerized applications
+- Managing a containerized application

+---

+## 🎯 Project Objective

+The main objective of this project is to understand how **Docker and Kubernetes work together in a DevOps environment**.

+Docker is used to containerize the web application, while Kubernetes is used to deploy, manage, and expose those containers.

 ---